yinimini/Data-analytics-projects/README.md

 Just a girl who tries to find answers in data, I use Python to collect, process, and visualize the data.
 Here is a repository and visualizations of all my data analysis projects.

 # Menstrual cycle analysis
-This analysis focuses on the duration of cycles and periods, as well as the recurrence of symptoms.
+This project involves collecting and modifying data, as well as visualizing it.
+The analysis focuses on the duration of cycles and periods, as well as the recurrence of symptoms.
 Probabilities of symptom occurrence are also calculated:

 Code file 1:[https://github.com/yinimini/Data-analysis-projects/blob/main/Menstrual_cycle_analysis/Cycle_length.py]